Akascape/Datamosher-Pro/Readme.md

 <br>• After conversions, your video will be moshed and saved in the same directory
 # Effects Info
 ### Effects List:
-TIP: Major effects used for basic datamoshing: Classic, Bloom, Glide, Repeat, Motion Transfer, Rise, Fluid
+TIP: Major effects used for datamoshing: Classic, Bloom, Glide, Repeat, Motion Transfer, Rise, Fluid
 | Effect Name     | Description                                                           |
 | ----------------| --------------------------------------------------------------------- |
 | Rise (NEW)      | another classic i and p frames removal effect|